Open-App-Library/Markdown-Panda/README.md

 ```

+## Easy Installation (Linux / Mac OS X)

+A nice little shell script is available.
+It will build the dependencies and compile the entire project.
+MarkdownPanda will be installed to the build/ folder.

+To install:

+`sh build.sh`

 ## Manual Installation (Linux / Mac OS X)

 Installing is pretty simple if you've got a little bit of experience with C/C++ libraries.